fujaba/fulibFx/README.md

 # ☕ JFX Framework

-Framework for JavaFX applications focused on MVC pattern projects.
+JFX Framework is a versatile Framework for JavaFX applications that is specifically designed for MVC pattern projects.

 ## ❓ How to start?

-In order to use this framework you need to create an App class (e.g `Todo.class`) extending the `FxFramework` class and implement the `start` method.
-If you already have a JavaFX App class, you can just change `extends Application` to `extends FxFramework`.
+To make use of this framework, you need to create an `App` class (e.g., `TodoApp.class`) that extends the `FxFramework` class and overrides its `start` method.
+If you already have a JavaFX App class, you can easily migrate by changing `extends Application` to `extends FxFramework`.

-In the `start` method you should call `super.start(primaryStage)` in order to initialize the framework.
-After that, you can start with setting up your routes and controllers.
+In the `start` method, you should call `super.start(primaryStage)` to initialize the framework.
+After that, you can proceed to set up your routes and controllers.

 ```java
 public class TodoApp extends FxFramework {

     @Override
     public void start(Stage primaryStage) {
         try {